Prasanna Venkatachalapathy Temple: Legend

 In Bhavishyotra Puranam, one finds reference to the significance of this temple in Gunaseela Mahaatmiyam.
 Thaalpiya Maharishi along with his disciple Gunaseela Rishi once went to the Himalayas.
 On his way back, Gunaseela Rishi stayed back at Tirupathi and was so attracted to Lord Venkatachalapathy that he wanted the Lord to appear in Gunaseelam and bless the devotees.

 He came back, bathed in the Cauvery and undertook severe penance here in his ashram in Gunaseelam.
 Impressed with his sincerity, the Lord appeared before him along with Goddess and promised to remain here till the end of Kali Yuga.
 Pleased with the darshan of Prasanna Venkatachalapathy, Gunaseela Maharishi continued to offer his daily poojas to the lord from his ashram here.
 At the end of the Dvapara Yuga, the Gunaseela Maharishi's Guru wanted him to go to Naimisaaranyam.
 Gunaseela Rishi designated his young disciple to continue the daily poojas.
-However, floods in the Cauvery and dangerous animals in the forest led the disciple to flee the place and thus the poojas came to an abrupt end.
-The Lord decided to hide himself in a pit.
-After several years, Chola king Nyana Varma, who ruled this place with Uraiyur as the capital, used to visit Gunaseelam regularly.
+However, floods in the Cauvery and dangerous animals in the forest led the disciple to leave and thus the poojas came to an abrupt end.
+The Lord decided to submerge himself in a pit.
+After several years, the Chola king Nyana Varma, who ruled this place with Uraiyur as the capital, used to visit Gunaseelam regularly.
 Every day, cowherds would milk the cows from near the pit and carry the milk all the way back to his court.

 One day, to everyone's shock, the milk that was filled to the brim of the pot vanished all of a sudden.
 An invisible voice wanted the king to dissolve the pit by pouring milk.
 The king brought in his army and used thousands of litres of milk to complete this exercise.
 Once dissolved, Vaikunta Vasudevan is said to have appeared before the king as Prasanna Venkatesan.
 As per the king's wishes, the Lord agreed to remain here till the end of Kali Yuga and help fulfill all the prayers of the devotees, who visit this temple.
 Delighted at the darshan of Prasanna Venkatachalapathy, the king shifted from Uraiyur to Kallur, (this place was then called ‘Badra Chakra Pattinam’) near Gunaseelam and built the beautiful Gunaseelam temple and laid down the process of the daily poojas as directed by Prasanna Venkatesan.
 He also allocated a lot of land for the temple as well as funds to undertake the daily pooja formalities.